Workers' Comp In-Depth

 - Injuries resulting from mental and physical strain brought on by increased work duties or work-related stress.
 In some states, this includes employees who develop a disabling mental condition because of the demands of the job and a supervisor's constant harassment.

 There are some injuries, however, that may not be covered by workers' compensation.
 State courts are divided on whether an employee can recover for an injury sustained during horseplay at work.
 Many states will not award benefits to a person who is injured while intoxicated or who deliberately inflicts injury on himself.
-Furthermore, an employee who is injured while traveling to or from work is not generally entitled to benefits unless the employer has agreed to provide the worker with the means of transportation, pay the employee's cost of commuting, or if travel is required while performing his/her duties.

 What To Do If You Think You Have a Claim